Earthquake: Verified Knowledge Everyone Must Be Aware of in 24/25

 An earthquake is a sudden and intense shaking of the ground caused by the movement of tectonic plates in the Earth's crust.
 Earthquakes can cause widespread damage, especially in densely populated areas.

-What is an Earthquake, what Causes Earthquake
+What is an Earthquake, What causes Earthquake

 An earthquake is a sudden and intense shaking of the ground caused by the movement of tectonic plates in the Earth’s crust.
 Earthquakes can cause widespread damage, especially in densely populated areas.